 Yes, that's right.
-The bottom 90% of the population don't even own a quarter of the nation's wealth.
+The bottom 90% of the population own barely a quarter of the nation's wealth.
 As stated before, much of this wealth is inherited.
 In fact, children of the rich often go to college to get degrees in business and law in order to manage the family money.
-Take a look at the video, "Wealth and Inequality in America," at the "Videos" link at our class homepage for another look at how wealth is distributed.
+For a more in-depth look at wealth distribution, go to this link, Federal Reserve System: Distribution of Household Wealth since 1989.

-Figure 11 - Distribution of Family Wealth
+Figure 12 - Distribution of Family Wealth